manastalukdar/metadata/src/software-to-install/linux/fedora/mandatory.md

 Note: (proprietary) NVIDIA drivers are not supported by the tiling window manager [sway](https://github.com/swaywm/sway), which is the top option for the Wayland compositor (which is what Fedora defaults to).
 So, if you want to use a tiling window manager:

 - Switch to the open source [Nouveau](https://nouveau.freedesktop.org/) driver (which may lead to issues mentioned above).
 - Use another tiling window manager.
 The options are limited on Wayland.
-The best alternative is [river](https://github.com/riverwm/river).
+Some alternatives are [river](https://github.com/riverwm/river), [qtile](https://github.com/qtile/qtile).
 - Switch to Xorg and use [i3](https://i3wm.org/).

 ## Enable RPM Fusion Repositories